DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 If you know us, then it should come as no surprise that we adore spending our free time playing among the sand and the surf.
 But suppose we were to be a bit more Pacific about the location of our favorite gay beaches.
 In that case, it might surprise you to know that the majority of those faves would be found in Europe.

 We made this judgment based on a variety of criteria, including the cleanliness of the area, the size of the crowds, and the number of hot men proudly sporting their speedos.
-Based on our experiences alone, European gay beaches come out on top time and time again…and is also where you're most likely to find us unashamedly showing off our latest speedos next summer!
+Based on our experiences alone, European gay beaches come out on top time and time again…and is also where you're most likely to find us unashamedly showing off our latest speedos or our humble birthday suit!

 Feeling salty that we have yet to disclose the whereabouts of these slices of queer paradise?
 Well, it looks like today's your lucky day!
 The Nomadic Boys are here to show you the best gay beaches Europe has to offer travelers and locals alike, all in one comprehensive guide.
 Get ready to laugh, party, and take the best thirst traps of your life as you visit these glorious coastal havens.